 While these best computer speakers are a little pricier compared to Vizio M21D-H8R, there is a good reason as they do not only look like works of art, but also exceptional sonic elevation tools.
 The eight full-range transducers can fill rooms of most sizes with enveloping impressive sound.
 The loudspeaker of this 40 watts 2.1 speaker system is also down-firing.

-You can control the angle of the rear satellite speaker system and connect the audio system to your media device to bring surround sound while listening to music.
+Furthermore, you can control the angle of the rear satellite speaker system and connect the audio system to your media device to bring surround sound while listening to music.

 4. Logitech Z623 400 Watt Home Speaker System